-Section 71 a (10.5.1985/387) If a patent applicant or the proprietor of a patent, in a case other than the one referred to in the second paragraph, has suffered loss of rights because he has not taken action before the Patent Authority within the time limit laid down in this Act or its Regulations, but but has taken all due care required by the circumstances to observe the time limit, and if he takes such action within two months of the time at which the cause of his non-compliance ceases -- and in any event not later than one year after expiration of the time limit -- the Patent Authority shall declare that the act shall be deemed to have been done within the prescribed time limit.
-If the applicant or the proprietor of a patent wishes to obtain such declaration, he shall advise the Patent Authority in writing thereof within the time limits laid down for taking the action and pay the prescribed fee.
-(22.12.1995/1695)
+If a patent applicant or the proprietor of a patent, in a case other than the one referred to in subsection (2), has suffered loss of rights because he or she has not taken action before the Patent Authority within the time limit laid down in this Act or its Regulations, but has taken all due care required by the circumstances to observe the time limit, and if that person takes such action within two months of the time at which the cause of his or her non-compliance ceases-and in any event not later than one year after expiration of the time limit-the Patent Authority must declare that the act is to be deemed to have been done within the prescribed time limit.
+If the applicant or the proprietor of a patent wishes to obtain such declaration, the applicant or the proprietor must inform the Patent Authority about it in writing within the time limits laid down for taking the action, and pay the prescribed fee.
+(18.11.2005/896)